alantrrs/dataset-cache/README.md

 # Dataset.js
-This library defines a common API for installing and interfacing with datasets.
+This library provides a solution for downloading and caching datasets.
-The idea is that using a dataset should be as simple as requiring it into your project.

-## Setup
-The idea with dataset.js is that you don't have to re-download datasets multiple time and that you can guarantee that the data you're using is the correct one.
+Dataset.js allows you to download your datasets only once and guarantee that the data you're using is the correct one.
-In order to do that, you need to determine a directory to be used specifically for data. e.g ``~/data`` Dataset.js will read this path from the environment variable ``DATASETS_HOME``

 ## Install
 The first step is getting the resources.
 These resources are usually compressed, so the second